 Freeze until solid.

-Serve: To remove from mold, run the popsicle under hot water for 10-15 seconds, until the popsicle will wiggle out of the mold.
+To serve, remove from mold by running the popsicle under hot water for 10-15 seconds, until the popsicle will wiggle out of the mold.

 Don’t forget to check out these other Piña Colada-inspired recipes.